 Can someone have, say, Stage 1 celiac disease, if they have only mild villous atrophy?
 We do this in cancer patients, why can’t we do this with celiac disease patients?
 Why do we have to wait for total villous atrophy, or as an analogy, Stage 4 cancer, to diagnose the issue?

 I’m not a doctor, so I don’t know the answer to this issue, but it’s something that I want the celiac disease research community to consider.
 Let’s not wait for total villous atrophy to make the diagnosis.

-We, therefore, need to look at a variety of factors to properly detect and diagnose celiac disease early.
+We need to look at a variety of factors to properly detect and diagnose celiac disease early on.

 Research published in the American Journal of Gastroenterology (2006) says that the diagnosis of early developing celiac disease should be based on a combination of clinical features, histology, serology, and genetics.
 I couldn’t agree more.

 The first thing we need to consider is serology, or blood screen tests.
 While the current blood tests for celiac disease are very accurate for detecting celiac disease in someone with total villous atrophy, it does a poor job at detecting it in someone with partial villous atrophy.
 In fact, the blood test can be wrong seven out of ten times, says Dr. Tom O’Bryan, in cases where there is only partial villous atrophy.